stella3d/Resolink/README.md

 All of these 4 types get components like this in Unity, which show the path to receive OSC at and the event to fire when a message is received.

 ![unity float control](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Unity_FloatControl.PNG)

+Resolume sends most floating point information as a number from 0 to 1, so it may be necessary to scale or interpolate these values to achieve your specific goal.

 #### Compound Controls